BMukhtar/android-interview-questions/README.md

 * **What is an Explicit `Intent`?** - [Learn from here](https://blog.mindorks.com/what-are-intents-in-android)

-* **What is a `BroadcastReceiver`?** - [Learn from here](https://developer.android.com/guide/components/broadcasts)

-* **What is a `LocalBroadcastManager`?** - [Learn from here](https://blog.mindorks.com/using-localbroadcastmanager-in-android)

 * **What is the function of an `IntentFilter`?** - [Learn from here](https://developer.android.com/reference/android/content/IntentFilter)

-* **What is a Sticky `Intent`?**
-    - Sticky Intents allows communication between a function and a service. sendStickyBroadcast() performs a sendBroadcast(Intent) known as sticky, i.e. the Intent you are sending stays around after the broadcast is complete, so that others can quickly retrieve that data through the return value of registerReceiver(BroadcastReceiver, IntentFilter).
-For example, if you take an intent for ACTION_BATTERY_CHANGED to get battery change events: When you call registerReceiver() for that action — even with a null BroadcastReceiver — you get the Intent that was last Broadcast for that action.
-Hence, you can use this to find the state of the battery without necessarily registering for all future state changes in the battery.

-* **Describe how broadcasts and intents work to be able to pass messages around your app?** - [Learn from here](https://stackoverflow.com/questions/7276537/using-a-broadcast-intent-broadcast-receiver-to-send-messages-from-a-service-to-a)

 * **What is a `PendingIntent`?**
     - If you want someone to perform any Intent operation at future point of time on behalf of you, then we will use Pending Intent.

-* **What are the different types of Broadcasts?** - [Learn from here](https://developer.android.com/guide/components/broadcasts)

 #### Inter-process Communication